Lithium (medication): 7 Up

+A 7Up Lithiated Lemon Soda bottle cap.

 As with cocaine in Coca-Cola, lithium was widely marketed as one of several patent medicine products popular in the late 19th and early 20th centuries and was claimed to be included in many drinks including lithia water and 7 Up.

 Charles Leiper Grigg, who launched his St. Louis-based company The Howdy Corporation, invented a formula for a lemon-lime soft drink in 1920.
 The product, at one point named "7Up Lithiated Lemon Soda", was launched two weeks before the Wall Street Crash of 1929.
 It claimed to contain the mood stabilizer lithium citrate, and was one of many patent medicine products popular in the late-19th and early-20th centuries.
 All references to lithium were removed in 1937 after it became clear that 7Up contains no lithium.

 Many sources written by scientists (instead of historians) incorrectly report that 7 Up was forced to remove lithium in 1948, with an FDA action that supposedly banned lithium from beverages.
 Despite the supposed ban, in 1950, the Painesville Telegraph still carried an advertisement for a lithiated lemon beverage.

 Salts and product names

 Lithium carbonate (Li_{2}CO_{3}) is the most commonly used form of lithium salts, a carbonic acid involving the lithium element and a carbonate ion.
-Other lithium salts are also used as medication, such as lithium citrate (Li_{3}C_{6}H_{5}O_{7}), lithium sulfate, lithium chloride, and lithium orotate.
+Other lithium salts are also used as medication, such as lithium citrate (Li_{3}C_{6}H_{5}O_{7}), lithium sulfate, lithium chloride, lithium ascorbate and lithium orotate.
+Lithium bromide was used in the late 1800s.
 Nanoparticles and microemulsions have also been invented as drug delivery mechanisms.
 As of 2020, there is a lack of evidence that alternate formulations or salts of lithium would reduce the need for monitoring serum lithium levels or lower systemic toxicity.